johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-00.md

 only needs to be available to the parent DNS UPDATE Receiver.
 Keeping all the public SIG(0) keys for different child zones in some sort of database is perfectly fine.

-## Rolling the SIG(0) Key

-Once the parent DNS UPDATE Receiver has the key, the child can update it via a DNS UPDATE just like updating the NS RRset, the DS RRset or the glue in the parent zone (assuming a suitable DNS UPDATE policy in the parent).
-I.e. only the initial bootstrapping of the key is an issue.

 ## Bootstrapping the SIG(0) Public Key Into the DNS UPDATE Receiver